DavidCC812/inclusive-trip-planner-backend/README.md

 It supports Firebase authentication and exposes secured REST endpoints used by the mobile app via Retrofit.
 The mobile app exchanges Firebase tokens for backend JWTs to authorize all user actions.

+To observe the backend in action (e.g. receiving requests, testing flows), make sure the mobile app is running and pointing to the correct base URL — either `http://localhost:8080` for local testing or the Render deployment for remote.

 ## Testing

 To run integration tests: